jkeohan/scatterplot-workshop/module-5-adding-a-legend.md

 // Remember to add legendData to getData so that it's initially run on first render
 ```

-At this point the legend should have been drawn with the colors conveying the relationship between the circles and their corresponding region.
+At this point, the legend should have been drawn with the colors conveying the relationship between the circles and their corresponding region.

 #### CodePen Solution Code